mengxu98/ImmuCycReg-framework/README.md

 ## DATA links:

-  Processed data are available in the reproducibility GitHub repository (https://github.com/mengxu98/ImmuCycReg-framework/tree/main/data).
+  Processed data from this study are available in the reproducibility GitHub repository (https://github.com/mengxu98/ImmuCycReg-framework/tree/main/data).

   The Cancer Genome Atlas (TCGA) and the Genotype-Tissue Expression (GTEx) datasets were downloaded from figshare